Syringe services is a public health program for people who use drugs by injection.

-Syringe exchange provides new, sterile syringes and clean injection equipment in exchange for used, contaminated syringes.
+Syringe services provides new, sterile syringes and clean injection equipment in exchange for used, contaminated syringes.
 This reduces the spread of HIV and other blood-borne infections among people who inject drugs, their families, and communities.

-Syringe exchange services include:
+Syringe services include:

 - New, sterile syringes, exchanged 1 for 1